Anxiety and Physiotherapy

 Physical therapists cannot directly cure anxiety, as is it thought to be caused by neurotransmitters within the brain.
 However physical therapists need to be aware of the symptoms of anxiety due to the fact that more and more patients are being diagnosed with generalized anxiety disorder.

-An important role of a physical therapist is within patient education.
+An important role of a physical therapist is in patient education.
 It is important for the patient to understand what brings on their anxiety.
 Explaining that keeping a diary of their anxiety and rating it on a scale of 0-10 can be helpful for the patient.

-Relaxation and Deep Breathing Exercise:
+Relaxation and Deep Breathing Exercises:

 Physical therapists can also teach the patient relaxation techniques and deep breathing exercises.